 After a split, tasks are parented to the stories under which they are listed.
 Tasks with a state of In-Progress and Defined display in the continued story.
 Completed tasks display in the unfinished story.

 Defects with a Closed state or Accepted schedule state display in the Tasks grid on the unfinished story by default.
 Defects of all other states display on the continued story.

 Split story fields

 You can set these field values when splitting a user story:

 Manage unfinished tests

 Test cases may be present in an iteration through an attachment to a user story, defect, or test set.
-Results for test cases are recorded in Rally as separate work items, so you are not required to make a new copy of a test case for each iteration.
+Results for test cases are recorded in CA Agile Central as separate work items, so you are not required to make a new copy of a test case for each iteration.